 Next, gradually add the oil followed by ½ of the reduced strawberry puree.Pro tip - Add the oil gradually but not so slow or you will lose all the volume in the egg mixture.

+Switch to the paddle attachment on the stand mixer.
 Then, add the sour cream and a few drops of pink food color gel.
 Followed by the vanilla and strawberry extract.
 Combine well.

 Assemble and bake

-Pour ⅓ of the cake batter into the prepared bundt pan - spread it over the sides and middle of the pan ( see video)
+Pour ⅓ of the cake batter into the prepared bundt pan - spread it over the sides and middle of the pan ( see video).

-Then, add 4 tbsp of the strawberry filling keeping it within the batter away from the edges.Tip - we try to avoid the edges so the cake does not stick to the pan later.
-Putting the filling in a piping bag would be helpful.
+Then, add 4 tablespoon of the strawberry puree keeping it within the batter away from the edges.
+Repeat with more cake batter and more puree.
+Finally, top with cake batter on top.
+Pro tip - We try to avoid the edges so the cake does not stick to the pan later.

 To invert, place a plate on the pan and flip it.
-Cool completely then dust with powdered sugar (optional)
+Cool completely then dust with powdered sugar (optional).